tomer255/fakeemon/README.md

 # Fakeemon
 A game that represents a fight between two fakeemons,

-There are different Fakeemon styles such as water, air, fire, etc.
+There are different kind of Fakeemon styles such as water, air, fire, etc.

 In addition, they have skills tailored to their style.